 Read on for more healthy swaps…

-The Blueland range is based on a similar concept.
+The Blueland range is based on a similar concept to Supernatural.
 You buy the set but instead of a concentrate in a separate bottle, Blueland founder, Sarah Paiji Yoo, saved any additional environmental waste by turning the ingredients into cleaning tablets that dissolve in the water.
 I really love this waste-free, sustainable approach.
-EC30 Try It All Kit

 When I reached out to the Camille Styles editorial team to share the best non-toxic cleaning products they’ve tried, I was shocked when five of them replied at the same time with the same brand.
 That brand is Branch Basics.
 Anne Campbell has been a cult follower of the female-founded brand for years now because it helps her pare down on single-use plastics and is Made Safe Certified, which means it’s made without the 6,500+ toxic chemicals known to be harmful to both humans and the environment.
 Kelly Krause swears by their stain remover, Oxygen Boost: “It’s got red wine out of a white blanket and completely blew my mind.”
 Hannah agrees: “It magically gets out even the toughest stains on clothes, countertops, and furniture.”
 If you want to try it out, use this code and save $10 on your first purchase.